Agent-de-la-TNT/Broken-godot/README.md

 [See the official docs](https://docs.godotengine.org/en/latest/development/compiling/) for compilation instructions for every supported platform.

+### Compiling vith the custom vs code sdk I built (unaviable from the github repository)

-to compile with vs code : use "task build" ("task build linux" if compiling for linux)
+to compile : use "task build" ("task build linux" if compiling for linux)

+to run your compiled godot app (windows x64 version only) : "task run"

 ## Community and contributing